-appearance of being a front company.
-The contracting authority and the European Commission may carry out documentary or on- the-spot checks they deem necessary to find evidence in case of suspected unusual commercial expenses.
 4(11) The respect of the code of conduct set out in the present Article constitutes a contractual obligation.
 Failure to comply with the code of conduct is always deemed to be a breach of the contract under Article 12 of the general conditions.
 In addition, failure to comply with the provision set out in the present Article can be qualified as grave professional misconduct that may lead either to suspension or termination of the contract, without prejudice to the application of administrative sanctions, including exclusion from participation in future contract award procedures.

 The grave professional misconduct covers not only the misconduct related to offensive behaviours as defined in the 'zero tolerance' clause (Article 4(6)), but also any wrongful conduct that has an impact on the professional credibility of the contractor and denoting a wrongful intent or gross negligence.
 In practical terms, the contracting authority may invoke the grave professional misconduct for all wrongful conduct that implies a breach of the obligations stated in the code of conduct/ethical obligations by contractors that the contracting authority can demonstrate with any means.
 In this respect, the grave professional misconduct may lead to suspension or termination of the contract, without prejudice to the application of administrative sanctions, including exclusion from participation in future contract award procedures.
-Article 136 (1)(c) FR provides a non-exhaustive list of cases, such as: - fraudulently or negligently misrepresenting information required for the verification of absence of grounds for exclusion or the fulfilment of eligibility or selection criteria or in the implementation of the legal commitment; - entering into agreement with other persons or entities with the aim of distorting competition;

-- attempting to influence the decision-making of the authorising officer responsible during the award procedure;

-- attempting to obtain confidential information that may confer upon it undue advantages in the award procedure.
+Article 136 (1)(c) FR provides a nonexhaustive list of cases, such as:

+- fraudulently or negligently misrepresenting information required for the verification of absence of grounds for exclusion or the fulfilment of eligibility or selection criteria or in the implementation of the legal commitment; - entering into agreement with other persons or entities with the aim of distorting competition; - violating intellectual property rights; - attempting to influence the decision-making of the authorising officer responsible during the award procedure; - attempting to obtain confidential information that may confer upon it undue advantages in the award procedure.